codefox-inc/sparkn-contracts/README.md

 -   The organizer can use it to deploy proxy and distribute prizes to winners.
 -   The organizer can use meta transaction to send signature to someone else to deploy proxy and distribute prizes to winners.
 -   The owner can deploy proxy and distribute prizes to winners if organizer did not call the function in time.
--   The owner can distribute the tokens stuck in the proxy after its depployment.
+-   The owner can distribute the tokens stuck in the proxy after the proxy's expiration.
--   Anyone can call `getProxyAddress()` to get the address of the proxy.
+-   Anyone can call `getProxyAddress()` to get the address of the proxy even before its deployment.
 -   It contains a whitelist.

 This contract inherits the `Ownable` contract from OpenZeppelin for access control.
 And it inherits the `EIP712` contract from OpenZeppelin for meta transaction. `_hashTypedDataV4` is used for function `deployProxyAndDistributeBySignature()`.